NHSDigital/nhs-notify-reporting/README.md

 ## Prerequisites

-In order to facilitate cross-account export of data, the reporting domain requires IAM permissions for the Glue Catalogue and underlying S3 storage to be setup in the NHS Notify core account.
+In order to facilitate cross-account export of data, the reporting domain requires IAM permissions for read-only access to the Glue Catalogue and underlying S3 storage in the NHS Notify core account.

 ## Usage

 After successful deployment, the following will be available:

-- Staging tables for each data view/projection.
+- Staging tables for each data aggregation/projection.
 - Athena saved queries to incrementally populate the staging tables from the core account.
 - A step function to periodically execute the saved ingestion queries.